uisautomation/django-ucamwebauth/README.md

 """)
 ```

-The certificate for the Raven authentication (required for verification), should be loaded into the environment variables of the app.

 ## Additional Config Settings

-Extra settings which can be used to fine tune the performance of Django-Pyroven include:
+Extra settings which can be used to fine tune the performance of Django-Pyroven include.
+The details of these can be found in the Raven WLS protocol documentation, [here](http://raven.cam.ac.uk/project/waa2wls-protocol.txt).

 ```python
 PYROVEN_MAX_CLOCK_SKEW = ''